bbodda123/Pipeline/Readme.md

 4. **Set Up Jenkins**:

-* Install Jenkins on your server.
+- Install Jenkins on your server.
-* Create a new pipeline job and point it to your repository.
+- Create a new pipeline job and point it to your repository.
-* Jenkins will automatically detect the `Jenkinsfile` or `Main.Jenkinsfile` and execute the pipeline.
+- Jenkins will automatically detect the `Jenkinsfile` or `Main.Jenkinsfile` and execute the pipeline.

+Test the Ngrok